 - Puzzles, cards, and board games

-As the time for discharge approaches, you’ll work closely with our discharge coordinator to determine the next best steps for your recovery.
-Some people transition from our inpatient rehab program to one of our intensive outpatient programs, which allow you to focus on your recovery during the day while returning home in the evenings.
-Others have made enough progress with us that they’re ready to discharge to home with referrals to community support groups like N.A. and traditional outpatient therapy.
+As the time for discharge from our meth addiction treatment center approaches, you’ll work closely with our discharge coordinator to determine the next best steps for your recovery.
+Some people transition from our inpatient rehab program to a structured partial hospitalization or intensive outpatient program, which allow you to focus on your recovery during the day while returning home in the evenings.
+Others have made enough progress with us at our treatment center that they’re ready to discharge to home with referrals to community support groups like N.A. and traditional outpatient therapy.

-Our location in Midvale, Utah, allows residents of the greater SLC area to get help with meth addiction and related health issues.
-Call our counselors today for a confidential screening and take a step on the road to recovery.
+Our location in Midvale, Utah, allows residents of the greater Salt Lake City area to get help with meth addiction and related health issues.
+Call our counselors at Highland Ridge Hospital today for a confidential screening and take a step on the road to recovery.